 Facial recognition techniques have long been used to identify primates, including humans.

-But, up ’til now, there’s really been no effective way of identifying wild species like the grizzly (brown) bear who, unlike the zebra or giraffe, lacks unique and consistent body markings.
+But, up ’til now, there’s really been no effective way of identifying wild species like the (brown) bear who, unlike the zebra or giraffe, lacks unique and consistent body markings.

 "BearID," as the program is called, captures a bear's face in a photo image, rotates, extracts and embeds it in order to classify the individual.